 Complainants who have criminal or traffic charges pending should be aware that the internal review process deals strictly with departmental policy matters and the conduct of agency employees.
 Regardless of the outcome of an internal investigation, existing criminal or traffic charges must be dealt with through the proper courts.

-Final determination about the disposition of any complaint will be made by the Chief of Police.
+The final determination about the disposition of any complaint will be made by the Chief of Police.